LaWebcapsule/directus9/docs/extensions/themes.md

 ::: warning Action Styling

-The `--primary` variable (and its shades) control call-to-actions and all other elements within the App using the "Directus Purple".
+The `--primary` variable (and its shades) control call-to-actions and all other elements within the App using the "Directus9 Purple".
 While it may be tempting to override this variable with your brand's color, please first review the following warnings:

 - Avoid using yellow, orange, or red hues that give a sense of "danger"